conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

 and include as much information as possible.

 It is worth noting that one also has the option to create a migration PR themselves.
-This can be a good option of the bot errored and that is still being investigated or the migration PR got closed accidentally.
+This can be a good option if the bot errored and that is still being investigated or the migration PR got closed accidentally.
 To migrate a PR manually:

   1. Fork the feedstock and clone it locally